tiliado/nuvola-user-doc-md/content/pages/3.0/notes.md

     GNOME lock screen and launchers and more.

 Nuvola Player 3.0 is currently in development.
-[Beta builds]({filename}./install.md) are available since February 8th, 2015.
+[Rolling beta builds]({filename}./install.md) are available since February 8th, 2015.

 About Nuvola Player
 ===================

 **Nuvola Player** is a runtime for web-based music streaming services providing more native user experience and integration with Linux desktop environments than usual web browsers can offer.
 It tries to feel and look like a native application as possible.
 However, it cannot overcome common drawbacks of web-based music streaming: some music streaming services require Flash plugin and web apps usually have higher memory usage than native apps.

 What's New {: #news}
 ==========

 Nuvola Player 3 has been rewritten from scratch and contains plenty of improvements over Nuvola Player 2.

 No Hacks for Flash Support
 --------------------------